azurecitadel/azurecitadel.github.io/workshops/terraform/lab1.md

 }
 ```

-Let's look more closely at the resource block for the storage account.
+Let's look more closely at the resource block (or stanza) for the storage account.

-The Terraform top level keyword is `resource`.
+The Terraform top level **keyword** is `resource`.
 We'll cover the various top level keywords as we go through the labs.

-The next value, `azurerm_resource_group`, is the type of resource.
+The next value, `azurerm_resource_group`, is the **resource type**.
 Resource types are always prefixed with the provider, which is azurerm in this case.
-You can have multiple resources of the same type in a Terraform configuration, and they can make use different providers.
+You can have multiple resources of the same type in a Terraform configuration, and they can make use of different providers.

-The next value, `sa`, is the Terraform identifier (id) of the resource.
+The next value, `sa`, is the Terraform **resource id**.
 These are used within Terraform's graph database of dependencies, and so the combination of resource type and id (`azurerm_storage_account.sa`) must be unique.
+Therefore if you had multiple Azure storage accounts then they would require different ids.
+If you had different resource types then they could have the same id shortnames as the resource type and id combination would still be unique.
 The ids can be comprised of alphanumerics, underscores or dashes.

 The key-value pairs within the curly braces are the arguments.
 Note that the indentation is very important in HCL.
 A list of key-value pairs is called a map.
-(You may be used to calling them dictionaries, hashes or objects depending on your point of reference.)
+(You may be used to calling them dictionaries, hashes or objects, depending on your point of reference.)
 Note the lack of commas in the list - again this is not required in standard HCL.

 Most of the values are standard strings, except for the storage account resource group name.
 This uses interpolation, and will evaluate everything in between the dollar and curly braces: `${ ... }`.

-Using `"${azurerm_resource_group.lab1.name}"` will set the value to the name of the resource group above, i.e. 'terraformLab1'.
+Using `"${azurerm_resource_group.lab1.name}"` will set the value of the resource group name to match the resource group resource stanza above, i.e. 'terraformLab1'.

-It also sets an implicit dependency, so that Terraform understands that the storage account will only be created once the resource group exists.
+Using the reference to the other resource also sets an implicit dependency, so that Terraform understands that the storage account should only be created once the resource group exists.

 ## The Terraform workflow